osunx/alx-pre_course/0x01-git/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the guidelines for pull requests.
+Please follow the guidelines for pull requests and commit your changes.